Absolutely because the potential to reach more prospects online is huge.

 Local citations are mentions of your business name, address, and phone number on the web.
 These can occur on local business directories and social platforms like Facebook.
 All other factors being equal, a site with more citations will outrank a similar site without any.

-Google uses local citations to evaluate the authority of your business.
+Google uses <content removed by moderator>.
 Another added bonus is that directories provide more ways for people to find you online.
 For example, if your business is on Yelp or Facebook it will be visible to those searching within those sites.
 Those pages also tend to rank well in Google so it’s entirely possible to take up multiple spots on the front page.

 Here are some of the most popular citation sources in the US: